pantheon-systems/documentation/style-guide.md

 ## Headings and Subheadings

 When writing a heading or subheading in a document, use an imperative verb and not a gerund (a verb ending in "ing").
-Headings should be shown as H2, and Subheadings should be shown as H3.
+Headings should be shown as H2 tags, and Subheadings should be shown as H3 tags.

 **Examples**: